-- Smile; you are on camera! - Ensure that you have proper lighting in the room, and that everything behind you is appropriate for the camera. - Choose a time and location without other distractions, and one that is appropriate for an interviewer to see. - Handle any glitches in technology with grace.
+- Smile and Dress Up; you are on camera! - Ensure that you have proper lighting in the room, and that everything behind you is appropriate for the interviewer to see (this includes your Skype profile picture). - Choose a time and location without other distractions. - Handle any glitches in technology with grace.
 Just because you have a disrupted video or audio connection, doesn't mean that individual you are interviewing with does! - Be aware of your voice, your body language, and the way you phrase your sentences.
 Avoid the use of words such as "like, yaa, aaa, ummm, you know."
 Be direct in conveying what you mean. - Remember to ask for the name and contact information of the interviewer.

-SECOND INTERVIEWS AND SITE VISITS
+SECOND INTERVIEWS

 Good news!
 You've done well in your first interview, and now the employer has invited you back for a second interview.
-Will it be different from the first interview?
-How should you prepare?
-What should you expect?